GoDaddy Website Builder Review

 - No free year of domain service

-Ah, GoDaddy: the domain registrar and web hosting company with a 10-point list of controversies in their Wikipedia entry.
-With a brand image that evokes professional wrestling, the Super Bowl, cleavage, and auto racing crashes, it is perhaps the most existentially American of tech institutions.
-Founded by Bob Parsons in 1997 (and led since 2013 by CEO Blake Irving), GoDaddy now serves more than 18 million customers.
-In addition to its registrar and web hosting services, GoDaddy also offers its own website builder named GoCentral — the subject of my review.
+Ah, GoDaddy: the web hosting giant with a 13-point list of controversies in its Wikipedia entry.
+With a brand image that evokes professional wrestling, the Super Bowl, cleavage, and auto racing, it is perhaps the most existentially American of tech companies.
+Best known for its registrar and web hosting services, GoDaddy also offers its own website builder, which is the subject of this review.

 Table of Contents